Sociology/Anthropology (SOA)

 SOA 465.
 Religion, Society, and the Individual.
 4 Hours.

 Explores the complex relationship between Society and Religion by reading and discussing the core thinkers in the field, including Durkheim, Weber, and Berger.
 Topics include the social foundations of religious beliefs, rituals, rationality, and secularization.
-Course Information: Prerequisite: A Social Science course or consent of the instructor.
+Course Information: Prerequisites: A Social Science course or consent of the instructor.

 SOA 472.
 European Prehistory.
 4 Hours.

 Overview of prehistoric cultures of Europe from the earliest arrival of human ancestors to the Iron Age.
 Emphasis on hunter-gatherer adaptations to Ice Age climates, the spread of agriculture from the Near East, and the rise of regional polities.
-Course Information: Prerequisite: A course in archaeology or human evolution or consent of the instructor.
+Course Information: Prerequisites: A course in archaeology or human evolution or consent of the instructor.

 SOA 480.
 Topics in Sociology/Anthropology.
 1-8 Hours.